 He died of a heart attack after over working himself at the age of 52 in 1988.

 Roy Orbison is set to tour the UK in 2018 in hologram form, backed by the live Royal Philharmonic Concert Orchestra.
+The tour then heads across North America.
 Catch the hologram performance live by checking out the tour dates and concert ticket information below on Stereoboard.